 - your existing sponsorship agreement is to continue, or you intend to obtain sponsorship before the horse competes in its first race in the new season

-Otherwise your registration will be cancelled or, if the registration is continuing for other purposes, you won’t be able to recover any VAT you are charged in connection with the horse.
+Otherwise your registration will be cancelled or, if the registration is continuing for other purposes, you will not be able to recover any VAT you are charged in connection with the horse.

 6.5 Output tax

-In addition to the information on output tax in Section 5 of this notice, all the following rules apply to qualifying point-to-point horses:
+In addition to the information on output tax in section 5, all the following rules apply to qualifying point-to-point horses:

 - you must charge VAT on the sale of a qualifying horse if you bred the horse and recovered VAT on the breeding cost